 Flood Information Report from Council

-There are two types of Flood Information Reports which can be provided by Council.
-Application forms are on Council’s website.
+There are two types of Flood Information Reports which can be provided by Council, with Application Forms available online.
 It is advisable to check the Flood Hazard Map before applying.

 The type of information available in a Flood Information Report includes the Flood Planning Level, flood levels, depths and velocities, and mapping for flood risk precinct, flood extents, hydraulic category and flood life hazard category.
 Further details are provided on the application form.